 However, now that I have started exploring more cuisines, I have become more adaptable to different flavors and learned to enjoy the simplest and mildest dishes.

-Strangely, despite having almost no trace of heat in them, some of the Iranian dishes like Fesenjan and Greek dishes like Greek Watermelon Salad, Greek Yogurt dip are now in my list of favorite dishes.
+Strangely, despite having almost no trace of heat in them, some of the Iranian dishes like Fesenjan and Greek dishes like Greek Watermelon Salad, Greek Yogurt dip are now on my list of favorite dishes.

 Though I still love hot and spicy food, I equally enjoy milder flavors.

-Today’s recipe- Greek Chickpea soup, known as Revithiosoupa is one such recipe which is one of the most comforting recipes I have ever tasted, created by using simplest of the ingredients.
+Today’s recipe- Greek Chickpea soup, known as Revithiosoupa is one such recipe which is one of the most comforting recipes I have ever tasted, created by using the simplest of ingredients.

 Note: Never use canned chickpeas to make this recipe, just like Indians, Greeks also soak dry chickpeas and then cook them to make their recipes.
 Though time-consuming, the level of flavors in dishes prepared using dry chickpeas can never be reached if you use canned ones.

 Just soak your bread in this creamy chickpea soup with olive oil and you will be in heaven.
 A real comfort food.

 - Beetroot Hummus (Middle East)

 - Vegan Chickpea Curry (India)